Tinkerforge/doc/en/source/Software/IPConnection_Python.rst

  Returns the timeout as set by :py:func:`IPConnection.set_timeout`.

 .. py:function:: IPConnection.wait()

  :rtype: None

- holds the current thread until :py:func:`IPConnection.unwait` is called.
+ Stops the current thread until :py:func:`IPConnection.unwait` is called.

  This is useful if you rely solely on callbacks for events, if you want to wait for a specific callback or if the IP Connection was created in a threads.

- Wait and unwait act in the same way as require and release of a semaphore.
+ Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

 .. py:function:: IPConnection.unwait()

  :rtype: None

- Unwaits the thread previously set to hold by :py:func:`IPConnection.wait`
+ Unwaits the thread previously stopped by :py:func:`IPConnection.wait`

- Wait and unwait act in the same way as require and release of a semaphore.
+ Wait and unwait act in the same way as "acquire" and "release" of a semaphore.

 .. py:function:: IPConnection.enumerate()